|

 and if the Seven Sages did not lay its foundations”!

 Thrown out of heaven – a figure of speech for being cut off from the voice within – and having lost the plant that could have given access to that divine voice, king Gilgamesh held up the city as the new and only future point of reference.
-More than any other text from antiquity, the story of Gilgamesh heralds the birth of civilization, the new era in which humankind will make the earth in the image of the brilliance of the realm beyond, lost, maybe for ever.
+More than any other text from antiquity, the story of Gilgamesh heralds the birth of civilization, the new era in which humankind will make the earth in the image of the brilliance of the lost realm from beyond.

 The author claimed that civic life would be enough to steer human destiny: had not the Seven Sages laid its foundation?
 But these Seven Sages didn’t come from the heart, from beyond the mind and beyond the world of mortals; these sages were an invention of the scribes of Enki, the god of commerce.
 The scribe did dupe us, because the god within, the voice we can hear in times of illumination, that voice never evicts us from the divine realm, it always embraces us as an equal part of the entire creation.
 It was the scribes, the literati and academicians who upheld with deceitful reasoning the twisted reality of their rulers.
 From the Ancient East, via Jerusalem and Rome and all the way to Washington, the deception spewing dragon has with ever-growing force alienated humankind from its mooring in the heart.
 In order to give humankind a chance of surviving, and to show respect for truth and the truth-searching younger generations, the prohibition of cannabis and other spirit-enhancing substances must come to an end.